Foot Cleansing FAQ

 I prefer to make my own from simple ingredients.
 First you’ll need a spray bottle, I prefer the trigger style as they’re easier to use even when you’ve been handling oils, creams, or lotions.
 I find the pump bottles almost impossible to hold onto if I’ve used any product at all.
 The other ingredients are distilled water, witch hazel, and essential oils.

 For the oils, I prefer ones with anti-microbial and anti-fungal properties.
-And after a recent conversation with my friend and aromatherapist, Hillary Arrieta, from Gaia Bodywork in Dallas, TX, I have started adding lavender essential oil to combat the drying nature of some of the other essential oils.
+And after a recent conversation with my friend and aromatherapist, Hillary Arrieta, from The Heeling Hut Barefoot Massage in Dallas, TX, I have started adding lavender essential oil to combat the drying nature of some of the other essential oils.

 A Foot Spray Recipe